Understanding the Query Intent Behind Searches

 - Information about other services accessed by the computing device at various locations and times.

-Machine Learning to Determine the Intent of a Search
+Machine Learning to Determine Query Intent

-Unsurprisingly the patent tells us about how it might use deep-learning to help in this task as well:
+The patent tells us about how it might use deep-learning to help in this task as well:

 Prediction module may execute a machine-learning model (e.g., a deep-learning model) that receives as inputs: a search query (or portion of a search query) and a current context received from context module.
 The machine-learning model may generate as output, an indication (such as a label or other identifier) of an intent of a search using the search query for the current context.